weibeld-setup/install-keyboard-layout/README.md

       56  OEM_102		0	003c	003e	-1	-1	005c	2030	// LESS-THAN SIGN, GREATER-THAN SIGN, <none>, <none>, REVERSE SOLIDUS, PER MILLE SIGN
       ```
    > The above fixes are necessary because the `OEM_3` key (`§ `/`/`/`°`) and `OEM_102` key (`<`/`/`/`>`) seem to be swapped on macOS keyboards with respect to Windows keyboards.
+is
+> **Note:** keyboard layout file names on Windows can have at most 8 characters (excluding the extension).
+That's why the name of the output file is shortened to `CustomSw.klc`.